jccrosby/smart-ai-adoption/slides.md

 - A clear decision.

 <!--
-- Number 3 - Assess: Evaluation experiment outcomes rigorously to make informed decisions.
+- Step Number 3 - Assess is where you will
-- This is where you take a step back and look critically at the results of your experiment.
+  - take a step back and

-Activities:
+  - evaluate the results and outcomes and make your informed decisions.

+When assessing your results you're:

-1. Evaluate results against your goals
+1. Looking at the results relative the goals
-2. Analyze benefits vs. costs (ROI)
+2. Analyzing benefits vs. costs (ROI)
-3. Assess impact on the things that matter (workflow, quality, productivity, satisfaction)
+3. Assessing the impact on the things that matter - workflow, quality, productivity, satisfaction, etc.
-4. Identify challenges and risks
+4. Identifying challenges and risks
-5. Review ethical and security concerns.
+5. Reviewing ethical and security concerns
-6. Make a clear **Go/No-Go/Pivot** decision
+6. Then finally based on all of that you're going to make a clear **Go/No-Go** decision

-Output:
+All of this should lead to

-1. A more refined understanding of requirements and the results.
+1. A better understanding of requirements and the results.
-2. An assessment report
+2. Probably useful reports
-3. A Clear decision
+3. A clear decision on that experiment

-- The goal is to determine if the AI is adding value and if it is worth scaling or not.
+- It boils down to this - you're assessing if AI is adding value and if it is worth scaling or not.
+- Which then means you have a decision to make...
 -->

 ---